-While the original 2.6-mile long tunnel improved railroad operations by reducing grades to between 1.7% and 2.2% it still sat high on the mountain, within range of punishing Cascade blizzards.
+While the original 2.6-mile long tunnel improved railroad operations by reducing grades to between 1.7% and 2.2%, it still sat high on the mountain within range of punishing Cascade blizzards.

-With the avalanche disaster at Wellington, Washington the GN was forced to find a better route over the
+Following the avalanche disaster at Wellington, Washington the GN was forced to find a better route over the

+In 1925 the railroad began construction on a new Cascade Tunnel, located about 500 feet down the mountainside.
 For the most part this tunnel sat away from the worst of the mountain's winters being located below the highest elevations.

 The extraordinary length forced the Great Northern to electrify the tunnel to avoid fumigation issues, caused by operating steam locomotives.
+Prior to the new bore's completion, GN updated its electrification to a modern, 11,000-volt, 25 Hz AC monophase system.

-This proved to be more difficult than originally expected; fumigation problems haunted the railroad and its successor, Burlington Northern, not only because of the tunnel's length but also due to the grade, about 1.7% from west to east.
+length but also due to the grade, about 1.7% from west to east.

-Additionally, crews were required to wear, or at least have with them, respirators in the event of a ventilation failure as it usually took a train a full hour to scale the tunnel.
+The first ventilation systems took up to, if not more than, an hour to clear the tunnel of fumes before another train was allowed to enter.
+Additionally, crews were required to wear, or at least with them, respirators in the event of a ventilation failure as it usually took a train a full hour to scale the tunnel.